Watch out for RRSP and RRIF taxation

 To share some objective takes on the RRSP and RRIF taxation subject, I’ve once again engaged respected CFP® Mark McGrath.

-Mark McGrath holds Chartered Investment Manager (CIM®), CERTIFIED FINANCIAL PLANNER®, and Chartered Life Underwriter (CLU®) designations as a Wealth Advisor with Wellington-Altus Private Wealth in Squamish.
-Knowing my personal circumstances are likely different than yours, I figured Mark would be the perfect person to expand on my insights.
+Mark McGrath holds Chartered Investment Manager (CIM®), CERTIFIED FINANCIAL PLANNER®, and Chartered Life Underwriter (CLU®) designations.
+Knowing my personal circumstances are likely different than yours, I figured Mark would be a fine person to expand on my DIY insights.

 Mark McGrath, welcome back!